GladysAssistant/v4-website/docs/integrations/openweather.md

 sidebar_label: OpenWeather
 ---

-This integration let you get the weather in Gladys Assistant.
+This integration let you display the weather forecast in Gladys Assistant.

 ## Create an OpenWeather account